USOYJ/svglogoriginator/README.md

 # svglogoriginator

 ## About Project:
-This application generates logo "logo.svg" file using an inquirer prompt which contains the users desired results as an SVG image.
-This application also uses Jest for running the unit tests.
+This is a simple logo generator, it generates logo "logo.svg" file using an inquirer prompt and Jest for running the unit tests which creates the users desired results as an SVG image.
 ## Solution URL: